COS420-Fall23/The-A-Team/README.md

 JetBrains Spaces: For project management, task allocation, tracking, and document sharing.

 --------------------
 *The A-Team has decided to not make our repo public at this time, and as such we do not have a wiki associated with the repo.
-All team documents, scheduling, agendas, etc. are currently stored privately via Google Docs, JetBrains Spaces, and a shared calendar, where the entire team has access to them*
+All team documents, scheduling, agendas, etc. are currently stored privately via Google Docs, JetBrains Spaces, and a shared calendar, where the entire team has access*